 Step 2.
 Extract the ZIP

-Find the SCORM file on your computer, right-click on it and select Extract All.
+Find the SCORM content on your computer, right-click on it and select Extract All.
 Then, open the extracted folder and look for any files with the .html extension.
 Open them one by one in your browser to see what file should be your “landing” point when you upload the entire folder to your website.
 Write down the name of that file.

 Remember – the HTML file alone is not enough.
 There are images, audio, video, and fonts that can’t be removed from your course if you want it to work.
 So, you will need to upload the entire extracted folder to be sure that there are no glitches.